 Partnership for a Sustainable Community

-The Chamber's Partnership for a Sustainable Community continues to strengthen and support the Chamber's economic and community development work.
+The Chamber's Partnership for a Sustainable Community strengthens and supports the Chamber's economic and community development work.

-- Researching and reporting on important community information.
+- Research and report on important community information

 - Serving as the fiscal sponsor of several of our community's nascent non-profits.

-- Convened nearly 80 community and business leaders at the biannual Inter-City Visit & Leadership Conference in Boulder and Denver focusing on economic development, transit, placemaking, housing, and town and gown relationships.
+- Convened nearly 80 community and business leaders at the biannual Inter-City Visit & Leadership Conference in Lawrence, KS focusing on economic development, education, the arts, and town and gown relationships.

 Sponsorship and Support

-The Partnership is funded through generous gifts and grants from individual and corporate supporters and through two fundraisers: the Communtiy Bocce Tournament and Performance Golf Classic.
+The Partnership is funded through generous gifts and grants from individual and corporate supporters.

-To learn more about supporting the Partnership through sponsorship, contact Chela Tu at firstname.lastname@example.org or (919) 357-9990.
+To learn more about supporting the Partnership through sponsorship, contact Rebecca Dickenson at email@example.com or (919) 357-9990.